alexsyj/cozy_crumb/_posts/2025-10-30-Eight-Essential-Semiconductor-Manufacturing-Processes.md

 Before we get into semiconductors we have to first know these two first:

--Conductor: Electricity basically flows
+- Conductor: Electricity basically flows
--Insulator: Electricity doesn't flow.
+- Insulator: Electricity doesn't flow.

 Semiconductor on the other hand acts as both conductor and insulator depending on the conditions. eg. Silicon